 Either they’re seen as a nuisance – an inevitable presence and a problem that is someone else’s responsibility – or they are not seen at all.
 The shocking and heartbreaking truth is that because children living alone and at risk are such a common sight on India’s railway platforms, people walk past them every day and have simply stopped noticing them.

-As an organisation tackling a huge issue in a vast country, we cannot reach every child who needs our help by ourselves.
-We can reach many more children if their local communities perceive them as vulnerable and in need of help rather than as a nuisance, and are actively engaged and enthusiastic about making a difference to them.
-We work at community level to challenge and change the perceptions of communities towards children living on the platforms, and to recruit their help to prevent children from running away in the first place, and to notice and assist those who do.
+As an organisation tackling a huge issue in a vast country, Railway Children cannot reach every child who needs our help by ourselves.
+It is possible to reach many more children if their local communities perceive them as vulnerable and in need of help rather than as a nuisance, and are actively engaged and enthusiastic about making a difference to them.
+Railway Children works at community level to challenge and change the perceptions of communities towards children living on the platforms, recruit their help to prevent children from running away in the first place and to notice and assist those who do.

-By combining a number of initiatives, we’ve created five Child Friendly Stations.
-We do this through outreach work and by educating the various groups of people who work on and around the platforms about how their contribution is vital to keeping children safe and how they can help.
-We teach station communities – staff, vendors, the Railway Protection Force, and the police – how to identify and help children who are alone and at risk.
+By combining a number of initiatives, Railway Children created five Child Friendly Stations, through outreach work and by educating the various groups of people who work on and around the platforms about how their contribution is vital to keeping children safe and how they can help.
+Railway Children teaches station communities – staff, vendors, the Railway Protection Force, and the police – how to identify and help children who are alone and at risk.

-We provide Child Protection Booths, which are safe spaces that children can access and be directed to by station staff.
-We train Peer Workers to help us to reach children who are difficult to engage with because they are wary of adults.
+Railway Children provide Child Protection Booths, which are safe spaces that children can access and be directed to by station staff, and trains Peer Workers to help reach children who are difficult to engage with because they are wary of adults.

-From Child Protection Booths, children can be referred to our drop-in centres where they receive food, clothing, medical assistance, and from which we can determine the best long-term solution for their individual circumstances.
-Where possible and appropriate, we reunite children with their families.
+From Child Protection Booths, children can be referred to drop-in centres where they receive food, clothing, medical assistance, and from which the best long-term solution for their individual circumstances can be determined.
+Where possible and appropriate, Railway Children reunites children with their families.

-We want to expand our work in India by increasing the number of Child Friendly Stations and areas benefitting from Child Protection Committees.
-With your help we can reach more children in more locations and keep more children safe.
+By expanding the work in India and increasing the number of Child Friendly Stations and areas benefiting from Child Protection Committees, Railway Children will be able to reach more children in more locations and keep more children safe.